terminalofcats/terminal/README.md

   # Simple pipeline that will process text to speech and output the result
   pipeline = Pipeline([tts, transport.output()])

-  # Create Pipecat processor that can run one or more pipelines tasks
+  # Create Cat Terminal processor that can run one or more pipelines tasks
   runner = PipelineRunner()

   # Assign the task callable to run the pipeline